martin-ockajak/automorph/docs/Plugins.md

 # Plugins

 *Automorph* supports integration with other libraries by providing plugins of plugins published in separate artifacts.
-Plugins are separated into categories based on which part of an RPC system functionality they implement.
+Plugins are separated into categories based on which part of RPC functionality they provide.
 Specific plugins can be instantiated, configured and combined at will.

 ## Defaults

-*Automorph* defines a set of default types and plugins aiming at a good balance of features, performance and simplicity:
+*Automorph* defines a set of default plugins aiming at a good balance of features, performance and simplicity:

 * RPC protocol: [JSON-RPC](https://www.jsonrpc.org/specification)
 * Message format: [JSON](https://www.json.org/)